Artūrs Irbe: Last days in the NHL

 Irbe played his last game in the NHL on 4 April 2004 against the Florida Panthers, where he was replaced by Kevin Weekes in the third period after conceding six goals.
 The game would end in a 6–6 tie, which would ultimately be the final tie in NHL history as the league moved to shootout in the following season in the 2005–06 season.

 In June 2004, Irbe was traded to the Columbus Blue Jackets, but never played with the club due to that year's NHL lockout.
 After the lockout canceled the 2004–05 season, Irbe never played in the NHL again, choosing to continue his career in Europe.

 Return to Europe

 Irbe played for HK Riga 2000 in Latvia and EC Red Bull Salzburg in Austria during the 2004–05 season.
 He signed with HK Dynamax Nitra playing in the Slovak Ice Hockey Extraliga, but he decided to leave after his unsatisfactory results.

 Equipment

-Irbe is notable on the ice for his helmet and padding – he has worn them almost continuously since his NHL debut for the San Jose Sharks – which are creased and scuffed with puck marks and stains.
-He has earned the nickname "Michelin Man" as a result.
+Irbe's helmet and padding – worn continuously since his NHL debut for the San Jose Sharks – was creased and scuffed with puck marks and stains.
+He earned the nickname "Michelin Man" as a result.

 In the early 2000s, he placed an ad in the Ottawa Pennysaver seeking any resident with the famed Jofa goaltender mask.